vuejs/vitepress/docs/guide/theme-footer.md

 # Footer

-VitePress will display global footer at the bottom of the page.
+When the [page layout](./theme-layout) is set to either `home` or `page`, VitePress will display global footer at the bottom of the page.
 Set `themeConfig.footer` to configure footer content.

 ```ts
 export default {